Dataset values in custom input fields for your Outlook emails

 When you insert the template into an email message, a pop-up dialog appears prompting you to select a value from the key column of the specified dataset.

-When you select the key value and click OK, the value from the specified column will be inserted into the email message.
+When you select the key value and click OK, the value from the specified column is inserted into the email message.

 How to customize the WhatToEnter macro output #

-When inserting the WhatToEnter macro into your template, you can specify what text string to use in an email message depending on whether the result returned by the macro is empty or not.
+When inserting the WhatToEnter macro into your template, you can specify what text to insert into an email message depending on whether the macro result is empty or not.

-In the What to enter dialog (after you’re done with the macro parameters on the General tab), switch to the Advanced tab.
+In the What to enter dialog, fill in the fields on the General tab.

-Under Return if result is not empty, enter the text string that you want to be automatically inserted into an email message along with the macro result.
-In the text string, use [Result] as a placeholder for the macro result (as many times as you need).
+Under Return if result is not empty, enter the text to be automatically inserted into an email message together with the macro result, for example this phrase: The estimated delivery time is [Result].

-Under Return if result is empty, enter the text string that you want to be automatically inserted into an email message if the macro returns an empty result.
+Under Return if result is empty, enter the text to be automatically inserted into an email message if the macro returns an empty result, for example this phrase: Unfortunately, we don’t currently have delivery time information.
+We’ll get back to you once it’s available.

 Select OK.